birsleywater-prog/birsley/README.md

-# Brisley (Bizaree) 💧
+# Brisley 💧

-**Brisley** (also known as **Bizaree**) is a premium e-commerce platform for West Bengal's first automated packaged drinking water plant.
+**Brisley** is a premium e-commerce platform for West Bengal's first automated packaged drinking water plant.
 The application provides a seamless experience for customers to browse water products (from 250ml bottles to 20L jars), manage a cart for enquiries, and read the latest industry news via an integrated blog.

 ## 🚀 Key Features